When you purchase a kitten, it is very important to remember that the baby moving into a new home is under a lot of stress...

 Gonadectomy is safe in cats under 6 months of age

 Results of that study also suggest that prepubertal gonadectomy may result in some unidentified protective effect on the urinary tract, compared with traditional-age gonadectomy in some cats.Long-term outcome of gonadectomy performed at an early age or traditional age in cats.
 (PDF, 270 KB)

 The health status of cats monitored for 3 years

 No increase in infectious disease in either group

 Early-age neutering did not increase problems

-All this information was taken from American Veterinary Medical Association’s website.
+The information provided was sourced from the American Veterinary Medical Association's website.